Discover the best healthcare CRM software for 2023. Compare features and pricing to find the right CRM for your healthcare organization.

 This integration allows you to qualify candidates by sending them skill set assessments.
 Examples include typing tests for admin openings or coding tests for developer candidates.

 This allows you to track preset candidate screening criteria like confirming that updated resumes, candidate identity confirmation, and professional references are all on file.

 By tracking recruiter activity in your CRM, you can see when a candidate was last contacted by a recruiter and what kind of contact it was (e.g., email, voicemail, phone conversation).
 This ensures no two recruiters are engaging with the same candidate about the same opportunity.

-Recruitment CRM software benefits recruiting agencies and TA departments by organizing their hiring, from sourcing to placement and everything in between.
-This type of industry-specific CRM helps recruiters track and automate an otherwise tedious process.
-The top six recruiting CRMs we’ve researched and ranked all prove to be valuable resources; check them out and see which one works best for you.
+Recruitment CRM software benefits recruiting agencies and TA departments by organizing their hiring from sourcing to placement and everything in between, and it also helps recruiters automate an otherwise tedious process.
+The top seven recruiting CRMs we’ve researched and ranked all prove to be valuable resources; check them out and see which one works best for you.
 If you’d prefer a general CRM instead, see our list of the best CRMs for salespeople.